MassBank/MassBank-export-api/README.md

 quay.io/massbank/massbank3-export-service:latest
 ```

-For a description of the service browse to the [swagger UI](http://localhost:8080/swagger-ui/index.html).
+For a description of the service browse to the [Swagger UI](http://localhost:8080/swagger-ui/index.html).